 In recent years, we have added the following to our duties:

 Coordinate/track health care reform grant application notices and deadlines in a work group affiliated with the Maryland Health Care Reform Coordinating Council.
-As of the end of 2011, approximately 14 federal grant awards have been secured for Maryland state agencies.
+Among the many success stories from this past year is the securing of 18 separate grants, by 5 different

-Community College Grants Coordinators, an affinity group which holds regular meetings, was founded by GGO last year in conjunction with the Maryland Association of Community Colleges.
+Community College Grants Coordinators, an affinity group which holds regular meetings, was founded by GGO in 2011 in conjunction with the Maryland Association of Community Colleges.